cabbruzzese/hrpg/README.md

 ### Stats
 There are 3 stats.
 Brutality, Trickery, and Corruption.

+Each level increases stats.
+Each level the player increases 5 stat points, awarded randomly, weighted to go to the highest stat.

 #### Brutality
 Brute force and might.

 Determines health increases at levels and increases melee damage with strength weapons.
 (War hammer, morning star, battering ram, firemace melee attack)

+Health increases are randomized up to Brutality, with a minimum increase of 5 per level.

 #### Trickery
 Speed and cunning.

 Determines damage with dexterity based weapons.
-(Staff, Crossbow, Dragon Claw, Mace)
+(Staff, Crossbow, Dragon Claw, Fire Mace)

 #### Corruption
 Megic and raw power.

-Determines damage with magic wands and staffs (Spellbook, wand, hellstaff, pheonix staff)
+Determines damage with magic wands and staffs (Spellbook, Gold Wand, Hellstaff, Pheonix staff)

 ## Monster Soul Essence
 Monsters sometimes drop soul essences which power the player.
 Their effect is based on class.